SAP-archive/cloud-apis-virtual-event/exercises/01/readme.md

 - Jobs
 - Messages

 :point_right: Before finishing with this step, take a quick look at the "Configure Environments" facility, which enables a logged on user to save configuration settings to be able to make API calls directly from within the API Hub.
-Make a mental note of the sort of detailss that are required with respect to authentication.
+Make a mental note of the sort of details that are required with respect to authentication.

 ### 2. Explore other sources of API information - SAP Cloud Platform Service APIs